-In 2011 various infrastructure maintenance and administrative tasks were performed.
-These included the cleaning and inspection of the Tuttle Road Tank.
-A full leak detection survey will take place in 2012.
-The Sterling Water Department responded to twelve water main breaks and ten service leaks in 2011.
-In 2011 the water main was replaced on Maple Street.
-At the intersection of Chamberlain and Kendall Hill Roads the water main was rebuilt during 2011.
-The entire town's distribution system was flushed using an engineered Unidirectional Flushing Program during 2011.
-This was the first year that this flushing method was utilized as it had been a few years since town wide flushing had occurred.
+In 2013 various infrastructure maintenance and administrative tasks were performed.
+A complete rehab of Kendall Hill Tank was performed in 2013.
+The Sterling Water Department responded to three water main breaks and twelve service leaks in 2013.
+In 2013 the water main was replaced on Kendall Hill Lane.
+The entire town's distribution system was flushed using an engineered Unidirectional Flushing Program during 2013.
 Flushing will be performed yearly in order to improve the quality of the potable water.